morkeltry/GSScode-converter/js-xlsx/show-me-it-working.md

 ```
 node --experimental-modules bulk-convert.mjs
 ```
+(CURRENTLY NOT WORKING)
 OR
 ```
 node --experimental-modules convert-areas.mjs
 ```
+(WORKING)

 #### Show me what the converter does currently

 ##### Get the code and data and get them into a useable form
+(WON'T WORK UNTIL:

-Need to modify filename ../../../test.xls in curl command below and in xlsx-csv-convert.mjs
+modify filename ../../../test.xls in curl command below and in xlsx-csv-convert.mjs )

 ```
 git clone https://github.com/morkeltry/GSScode-converter.git